codefellows-sea-js-401d8-assignments/lab-14-one-to-many-two-resource/lab-steventhan/README.md

-## CRUD api for personal portfolio projects
+## Two-resource-CRUD api for an e-commerce website
 ## Changes
 Mongodb is used in place of in-memory storage